Sales Performance Management: Building an Effective Strategy

 - Does your strategy align with your organization’s mission and values?

-- What sales tools will be used to accomplish these objectives?
+- Which sales tools will be used to accomplish these objectives?

 To have the most effective strategy, you need to have buy-in from the rest of your organization’s key stakeholders.
 The best way to achieve this goal is by believing in your strategy yourself and voicing that belief to the team.
 You will also need to demonstrate the value of your strategy to your organization.
 What is the anticipated ROI and value that the strategy will bring for both long-term and short-term goals?
 Finally, prepare yourself for questions, and determine how you plan to handle feedback.